 High fives all-round, right?
 Not so fast, this new arrangement also has the ability to drive us all nuts, so how do we keep motivated?

-1. Start your day with an energising morning ritual to stay motivated
+1. Start your day with an energising morning ritual to stay motivated when working from home

-Get up early and start your day with a ritual of some sort.
+Get up early and start your day with a morning ritual of some sort.
 I’m not suggesting that you commit to a Nordic ice bath routine, although you can if you’d like, but do something that energises you.